iterative/dvc.org/static/docs/commands-reference/status.md

 Show changes in the <abbr>project</abbr>
-[pipelines](/doc/commands-reference/pipeline), as well as mismatches either between the local cache and local files, or between the local cache and remote cache.
+[pipelines](/doc/commands-reference/pipeline), as well as mismatches either between the local <abbr>cache</abbr> and local files, or between the cache and remote cache.

 ## Synopsis